GeoscienceAustralia/wagl/docs/source/invoking.rst

 This will parse in a 15x15 point grid at which to evaluate the radiative transfer, and only for the nbar model.

-The *CallTask* luigi task will work for any task in the *gaip.multifile_workflow* if the first 3 arguments of a task are:
+The *CallTask* luigi task will work for any task in the *wagl.multifile_workflow* if the first 3 arguments of a task are:
 [level1 (file pathname), work_root (directory pathname), granule]

 or for tasks that contain a scenes *group* parameter, the first 4 arguments of a task should be: